alejandrox1/globus/README.md

 The server has parameters to handle connection backlog and how many connections to manage concurrently.
-The client, on the other hand, was designed with minimal functionality, having a small CPU and memory footprint with easy to use options to specify the server to which it is to connect to.
+The client, on the other hand, was designed with minimal functionality in orde to provide optimal performance for the task; having a small CPU and memory footprint with easy to use options to specify the server to which it is to connect to.
 As such, the client creates only one connection during its lifetime.

 # Performance and Design
 While genrating the files to be transfered, the server will output to stdout